fFantasticFour/ClusterConfirmationTool/README.md

 # ClusterConfirmationTool

-A series of three python scripts for creating a cluster confirmation tool
+A couple python scripts for creating a cluster confirmation tool

 You may find the relevant catalogs at